Braves vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been the moneyline favorite 66 total times this season.
-They've finished 43-23 in those games.
+- The Braves have won 44 of the 67 games they were the moneyline favorite this season (65.7%).

-- The implied moneyline probablility for this matchup gives the Braves a 66.7% chance to win.
+- The Braves have an implied moneyline win probability of 60% in this contest.

-- In the 77 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 44 times (44-30-3).
+- Atlanta has combined with opponents to hit the over on the total 44 times this season for a 44-31-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!